-Describe method of accounting for all swimmers before, during and after swim(s): Count before swim as they enter the water, count as the swim finishes.
+Describe method of accounting for all swimmers before, during and after swim(s): Count swimmers before swim as they enter the water and count them again as the swim finishes.

 Describe method of accounting for swimmers who do not finish: Swimmers or rescuers are instructed to report to the Referee.